Tencent/QT4W/README.md

 ### WebControl
 The WebControl module defines the WebElement and WebPage interfaces and provides implementations.
 In addition, QT4W also encapsulates other common web elements that are used to encapsulate pages for web automation.Webelement and WebPage usage refer to usage documentation。

+### Usage scenarios and installation
+QT4W can be used for web applications or embedded page automation, which cannot be used independently and needs to be used in conjunction with other native layer automation frameworks:
+* Android:  use and installation, please refer to [QT4A Document](https://qt4a.readthedocs.io/zh_CN/latest/web_test.html).
+* iOS: use and install, please refer to QT4i document
+* Windows: use and install, please refer to QT4C document
 ### links
 * [Usage Document](https://qt4w.readthedocs.io/zh_CN/latest/index.html)
 * [Design Document](https://github.com/qtacore/QT4W/blob/master/design.md)